 The Process of Silver Jewelry Manufacturing: From Mining to Finished Product

 Producing silver jewelry is not easy.
-From beginning to end, each silver piece has undergone a huge transformative process that begins eons ago with geological processes deep within the Earth.
+From beginning to end, each silver piece has undergone a huge transformative process that began eons ago with geological processes deep within the Earth.
 Starting with lumps of rock, we extract, treat, and shape natural silver into the creations we see today.

 How is silver jewelry made?